openpnp/openpnp/Understanding-Board-Locations.md

 # Deprecation Warning

-Please note that due to a recent change this document, while still accurate, does not describe the best method of setting board locations.
+Please note that due to a recent change, this document, while still accurate, does not describe the best method of setting board locations.
 It is now possible, by setting the width of the board to use the same board location for both top and bottom.

 # Original Information